AldoSuba/docs.buf.build/docs/bsr/remote-generation/remote-plugin-execution.md

 ## Example

-This section provides an example of hosted plugin execution.
+This section provides an example of remote plugin execution.

 We'll use the [buf.build/demolab/theweather](https://buf.build/demolab/theweather) module hosted on the BSR as the input source.
 You can also use local Protobuf files, but for this example we'll use a hosted module to illustrate plugin execution.